olimart/queenbee-ruby/README.md

 )
 ```

-Optional attributes are avaiable for subscription-type such as:
+Optional attributes are avaiable for subscription-type application such as:

 ```ruby
 subscribed_at: '2015-05-05 20:13:45',